 As a person accused of a crime, you have many constitutional rights that are there to ensure that you are treated fairly at every stage of the criminal justice process.
 When you are arrested or otherwise in custody, you have the right to remain silent and refuse to submit to police interrogation or questioning.
 You also have the right to an attorney of your choosing.
 At trial, you can choose to testify if you want to, but the government cannot make you testify against your will.
 You also have the right not to testify and have the court instruct the jury to not consider your silence as evidence against you.
 You have the right to compel the presence of witnesses you wish to have testify, and you have the right to confront and cross-examine any witnesses against you.
 You also have the right to demand a jury trial where the government must turn over any evidence they possess which may help show you are innocent.
 These are just some of the rights you have as an accused.
 Make sure you retain a knowledgeable and experienced criminal defense lawyer so that all your rights are protected and are not accidentally or unknowingly waived.

 When should I hire a lawyer?

 You should hire a lawyer any time law enforcement wants to question you about a criminal act that you may have allegedly committed.
 You are entitled to have a lawyer present during any questioning by the police whether or not you have been arrested.
-Once arrested, you have the right to be represented by an attorney at all critical stages of a criminal prosecution.
+Once arrested, you have the right to be represented by a criminal defense lawyer at all critical stages of a criminal prosecution.
 This includes important stages such as arraignment, bond hearing, preliminary hearing and all phases of the criminal legal process.

 Do I have to let the police search my car if they pull me over for speeding or suspicion of drunk driving?